Baby Girl Names I Love, But Won’t be Using

 Origin: Greek and Roman

 If you’ve known me for a while, you may know that Sophia has always been one of my favorite names.
-It’s classic, timeless and can transcends the age boundaries (because yes, one day my child will be an adult).
+It’s classic, timeless, and can transcend age boundaries (because yes, one day my child will be an adult).
 Plus, it means “wisdom.”
 COME ON.
-How perfect is that?.
-Apparently, I’m not alone in my love for the name Sophia (or Sofia).
-In 2015, it was the number one name in the world!
+How perfect is that?
+I’m not alone in my love for the name Sophia (or Sofia).
+In 2015, it was the number-one name in the world!
 Which, unfortunately for me, veered me away from my favorite name.
-We also have Sophia’s in our family, and we’re trying to veer away from any first name similarities.
+We also have Sophia in our family, and we’re trying to veer away from any first-name similarities.
 So, unfortunately, Sophia will have to remain the name of Barbies 3-5.

 Eliza